Distributed Corruption Detection in Networks

 In this subsection we prove Theorem \ref{t12} which explains the non-efficiency of the algorithm in the proof of Theorem \ref{t11}.

-{\bf Proof of Theorem \ref{t12}:}\, The proof is based on the following fact~\cite{BK99}: there exist constants $b<a<1/2$ such that deciding if a graph $H$ on $m$ vertices, all of whose degrees are bounded by $4$, has a maximum independent set of size at least $(a+b) m$ or at most $(a-b) m$ is $NP$-hard.
+{\bf Proof of Theorem \ref{t12}:}\, The proof is based on the following result~\cite{BK99}: there exist constants $b<a<1/2$ such that deciding if a graph $H$ on $m$ vertices, all of whose degrees are bounded by $4$, has a maximum independent set of size at least $(a+b) m$ or at most $(a-b) m$ is $NP$-hard.
 It is easy to see that in fact one can assume that $H$ is $4$-regular.